mOctave/mapgen/README.md

 - A reference to the `game directory` used to draw the map (all generator files must have one, which should at minimum have color definitions in it)
 - One or more `plugin directory`s containing excess content (completely optional)
 - One or more `viewport`s containing images that get rendered to files (technically optional, but nothing will happen if you don't have any)
-- One or more `map`s that get drawn (like `viewport`s, you don't _need_ them, but if you don't have any you're basically working with a stripped-down, painfully slow version of Gimp)
+- One or more `map`s that get drawn (like `viewport`s, you don't _need_ them, but if you don't have any you're basically working with a stripped-down, painfully slow version of GIMP)
-- One or more `legend`s that are programatically generated guides to a specific colour scheme (optional)
+- One or more `legend`s that are programatically generated guides to a specific color scheme (optional)
 - One or more `event list`s (optional)

 And that's it!
 That's everything that can go into a generator file.
 Simple?
-Well, maybe, but most of these nodes can have a lot more stuff defined in them, so let's go over each of them in some more detail.
+Well, maybe, but most of these nodes can have a lot more stuff defined in them, so let's go over each of them in more detail.

 ### Extending Other Files